Francis Bacon (artist): 1960s and 1970s

-During the funeral many of Dyer's friends, including hardened East-End criminals, broke down in tears.
+During the funeral, many of Dyer's friends, including hardened East-End criminals, broke down in tears.
 As the coffin was lowered into the grave one friend was overcome and screamed "you bloody fool!"
 Bacon remained stoic during the proceedings, but in the following months suffered an emotional and physical breakdown.
 Deeply affected, over the following two years he painted a number of single canvas portraits of Dyer, and the three highly regarded "Black Triptychs", each of which details moments immediately before and after Dyer's suicide.

 Death

-While on holiday, Bacon was admitted to the private Clinica Ruber, Madrid in 1992, where he was cared for by the Handmaids of Maria.
+While on holiday, Bacon was admitted to the private Clinica Ruber, Madrid in 1992.
 His chronic asthma, which had plagued him all his life, had developed into a more severe respiratory condition and he could not talk or breathe very well.

-He died of a heart attack on 28 April 1992.
+He died of a heart attack on 28 April 1992, aged 82.
 He bequeathed his estate (then valued at £11 million) to his heir and sole legatee John Edwards; in 1998, at Edwards' request, Brian Clarke, a friend of Bacon and Edwards, was installed as sole executor of the estate by the High Court, following the Court's severing of all ties between Bacon's former gallery, Marlborough Fine Art, and his estate.
 In 1998 the director of the Hugh Lane Gallery in Dublin secured Edwards' and Clarke's donation of the contents of Bacon's studio at 7 Reece Mews, South Kensington.
 The contents of his studio were surveyed, moved, and reconstructed in the gallery.